tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Under User, the BU-Electronics-Admin group is circled.
 It has the Role of Contributor, and Access as Assigned.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image113.png "BU-Electronics-Admin group")

-    > **Note**: Users in the Contributor role scoped at the subscription have full access to all the resources within the subscription, but cannot grant access to others or change policies on the subscription.
+    > **Note**: Users in the Contributor role scoped at the subscription have full access to all the resources within the subscription but cannot grant access to others or change policies on the subscription.

 ### Task 4: Enable project-based delegation and chargeback with tags